Update March 2020:

-Update 2017: Sweet *Honor now lives in Joy Home Yellow. *Honor is described as a very sweet, loving young lady who enjoys giving affection as much as receiving it.
+Sweet *Honor now lives at Joy Home. *Honor is described as a very sweet, loving young lady who enjoys giving affection as much as receiving it.
 She loves to spend one-on-one time with others. *Honor is spunky and silly and likes to dance and play games.
 She has a craniofacial deformity that she used to hide until coming to SCH, where she feels loved and accepted just as she is.
 She no longer shies away from cameras or people, but is confident in her appearance.
-She needs $100/month more in sponsorship funds to be fully sponsored.
-Sponsor her here.

 She knows she is loved for who she is, and also beautiful just the way she is, and therefore doesn’t need to hide her sweet face. *Honor may have a reconstruction surgery sometime in the future to help protect her brain and her eye, but this is not certain.
 Even so, *Honor is beautiful as she is.

 Right now, *Honor is so confident in herself, not to mention spunky, silly, and loving.
 However, she lives in a society that frowns upon those it sees as ‘different’.
-It is going to take a lot of hard work by a lot of people to change the negative stigma that surrounds this sweet, nurturing, loving, beautiful 9 year old girl, just because she is physically different. *Honor’s disability is directly related to her craniofacial disorder; she is cognitively ‘normal’ and a very bright girl, at that!
-She does have partial vision loss in one eye, on the side that is affected by her facial differences. *Honor attends mainstream private school.
+It is going to take a lot of hard work by a lot of people to change the negative stigma that surrounds this sweet, nurturing, loving, beautiful 9-year-old girl, just because she is physically different. *Honor’s disability is directly related to her craniofacial disorder; she is cognitively ‘normal’ and a very bright girl, at that!
+She does have partial vision loss in one eye, on the side that is affected by her difference. *Honor attends mainstream private school.

 From her sponsorship page:

 Date to SCH: September 2011